prabhatsharma/sagemaker-container/README.md

 # sagemaker BYOC

-This is a smaple code for bringing own containeralogorth to sagemaker.
-It utilizes tensorflow object detection API to detect pets using transfer learning
+This is sample code for bringing your own alogorithm to aws sagemaker.
+It utilizes tensorflow object detection API to detect pets using transfer learning.
+Find more info about it at https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md